 (Pitch returns – all hail the Nightmare King!)

 I want to close my review by saying that William Joyce initially told these tales to his daughter, Mary Katherine (so no coincidence on one character’s name here).
 Sadly, his daughter passed away from brain cancer at age 18, so these books are a memorial to her life, which gives me an even deeper appreciation for them.
 Overall, the themes of bravery and the triumph of light over darkness, good over evil, drive this series and serve as good messages to us all, regardless of age.
+May young Katherine’s spirit live on through the power of good story!

-Violence – While there is no graphic or pervasive violence, these books do contain battle scenes and confrontations with Pitch and/or his minions.
+Concerning content, naturally there is no profanity or sexual content.
+Also, while there is no graphic or pervasive violence, these books do contain battle scenes and confrontations with Pitch and/or his minions.
 But the way these are handled are more akin to the battles depicted in the Narnia novels where a few sentences sum up the bulk of the action rather than chapter upon chapter of detailed warfare.
 Likewise, Pitch makes good on his moniker as the Nightmare King: his sinister antics, especially towards Katherine, might scare the youngest of readers, most of whom might be a bit too young to read these books.

-I can’t wait to have kids because these will be some of the first “big” books they get before I indoctrinate them with Harry Potter and The Chronicles of Narnia!
-The Guardians of Childhood is a great fantasy series that takes a totally different spin on classic folklore figures, not to mention it contains heart-stirring messages about bravery, friendship, and overcoming evil.
+Overall, The Guardians of Childhood is a great fantasy series that takes a totally different spin on classic folklore figures, not to mention it contains heart-stirring messages about bravery, friendship, and overcoming evil.
 Good stuff for everyone, young and old alike!